Putin says he’s ‘ready’ for potential talks with Trump during year-end news conference

 Russian forces failed to capture the capital Kyiv in the early weeks of the war, but the war in the east of Ukraine has turned into a costly and brutal war of attrition.

-Ukrainian forces remain in the Kursk region but have slowly ceded ground to Russian forces there.
+Ukrainian forces remain in the southern Kursk region following a surprise incursion launched in August, but have slowly ceded ground to Russian forces there.
+Asked about Kursk by a caller from the region, Putin declined to commit to stating when Russia would recapture the whole region – but promised it would happen.

 Kyiv has said North Korean troops fighting alongside Russian troops there have suffered heavy losses.
+Earlier this week, a senior US official said North Korea has seen “several hundred” casualties — both killed and wounded — in the Kursk region since sending thousands of forces to Russia in October.

-Putin did not mention North Korean troops in his reply to the caller, but promised that housing and infrastructure damaged or destroyed in the fighting would be restored.
+Putin did not mention North Korean troops in his reply to the caller.

-“I understand that there is nothing good about what is happening to you,” the Russian leader said.
-“People are suffering heavy losses, hardships, and daily inconveniences, especially those related to children.
-But rest assured, we will do everything necessary.
-We will restore everything.”

-Also during the conference, Putin condemned the killing of Lt.
-Gen. Igor Kirillov, the man who headed Russia’s nuclear, biological and chemical protections forces, in Moscow on Tuesday morning, saying it was a “terrorist act” by Ukraine.
+Also during the conference, Putin mentioned an embarrassing setback for Russia’s powerful security services: the killing of Lt.
+Gen. Igor Kirillov, the man who headed Russia’s nuclear, biological and chemical protections forces, in Moscow on Tuesday morning.
+Putin condemned the targeted killing as a “terrorist act” by Ukraine.

 “As far as the murder of Gen. Kirillov is concerned… You just said – an assassination attempt,” Putin said in response to NBC’s Simmons.